 Section 1.4 "Relationship to other Java APIs" is updated with the current status of the relationship of the JMS specification to the JDBC API, the EJB API, and the JTA API.

-Section 1.4 "Relationship to other Java APIs" has two new sections: Section 1.4.7 "Java Platform, Enterprise Edition (Java EE) " and section 1.4.8 "Integration of JMS with the EJB Components".
+Section 1.4 "Relationship to other Java APIs" has two new sections: Section 1.4.7 "Java Platform, Enterprise Edition (Java EE) " and section 1.4.8 "Integration of JMS with the EJB Components" [which has subsequently been deleted in JMS 2.0].
 These new sections describe how JMS relates to the J2EE platform.

 Section 1.5 "What is new in JMS 1.1?" is a new section that summarizes the changes in this maintenance release.